 Experiential learning can help to boost leaders confidence in not only communicating with their workforce, but influencing their workforce with real impact.

 By focusing on communication either publicly or one-on-one as part of an experiential learning programme, it is possible to help individuals to progress in their daily interactions with their workforce

 For example, taking part in false scenarios can breed confidence simply through the “acting” element of this activity.
 By allowing individuals to run through scenarios in front of others loosens reservations about scenarios that previously may have felt awkward or difficult.

 Giving leaders the power to be more assertive decision makers

 Developing the various skills required of the typical leader in the modern workplace can be made inherently easier through experiential learning.
 The benefit of this is that it will ultimately help to raise overall confidence giving leaders more conviction in their daily roles, thereby encouraging assertiveness in decision making.

 By encouraging leaders to learn through doing they have their decisions and actions reinforced as being correct, which will aid long term progression.

-At MDA Training we can offer in-house training, as well as virtual and digital learning, tailored to individual needs.
+At MDA Training we can offer in-house training, as well as virtual learning, tailored to individual needs.